Geoalert/mapflow-docs-en/source/userguides/prices.rst

 -----------------------------

 Currently Mapflow provides two pricing models: pay-as-you-go and subscription plans.
 Currently the only plan **"Mapflow Premium"** is available.
 It includes a monthly subscription fee and a package of credits.
 The subscription fee is charged monthly, the credits are valid for 12 months.
-It enables some premium options like custom area size, use of the any custom model that you have access to, priority support, and the use of commercial satellite data providers.
+It enables some premium options like custom area size, use of any custom model that you have access to, priority support, and the use of commercial satellite data providers.
 Check the `Mapflow pricing page <https://mapflow.ai/pricing>`_ for details of the subscription.

 .. figure:: _static/subscribe.jpg
    :alt: Mapflow Premium